 This project turned out great, my wife and our parents absolutely loved it.
 Unique way to show someone you care about them and they will be reminded of that every time they take a look at their keys.

-You can make your own or you can change to a different shape and turn it into your maker lab badge, birthday gift, logo of your (favourite) band or… possibilities are endless.
+You can make your own or you can change to a different shape and turn it into your maker lab badge, birthday gift, logo of your (favorite) band or… possibilities are endless.
 If you do make your own, please share your design with me.
 I would love to see what you end up doing with this.